London Drum

 Alternative routes include Vauxhall to Pimlico and Vauxhall to Oval

-Oval station is wheelchair accessible, and has step-free access from the street to the train
+Oval is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Stockwell – Changing between the Northern northbound and Victoria northbound, or the Northern southbound and Victoria southbound, is on the level, but you must use stairs for all other platform changes
+Changing trains at Stockwell – Changing between the Northern northbound and Victoria northbound, or the Northern southbound and Victoria southbound, is on the level, but you must use stairs for all other platform changes

 Fare zone Cash Oyster & Contactless cards